ThomasSteendijk/ExamplePackages/Intune/MicrosoftTeams_Evergreen/ReadMe.md

 ![](./Configuration/Images/MSTeams_PreviewIfUserHasCompanyPortal.png)

 If the user has teams installed but it is out-of-date it will be updated. if the user is not using teams at that moment the update will happen without interupting the user.
 If the user has teams active they will be prompted to close the application or defer the installation.

 ![UserMsg1](./Configuration/Images/MSTeams_PreviewUserMsg1.png)

-and while the installation is going on they will get a progress message
+And while the installation is going on they will get a progress message

 ![UserMsg1](./Configuration/Images/MSTeams_PreviewUserMsg2.png)

 Then when the update is finished teams will automaticaly be restarted and the user can continue.